Set in 7,000 acres on Scotland’s dramatic Morvern coast....

 Rugged coastline, ancient woodland, heather moorland and rich pastures, undisturbed by traffic and a haven for wildlife, including pine martens, otters and the ellusive wildcat.

 The Estate is a productive farm, offering stalking and fishing, a variety of holiday accommodation including cottage holidays, Bed & Breakfast and the 19th century Drimnin House for larger gatherings.
 The restored chapel is ideal for weddings, ceremonies, religious services and musical events.

-Short breaks or longer are available all year round in our Estate holiday cottages.
-Sleeping from 1 to 6 people and located throughout the Estate, our selection offers something for everyone and dogs are welcome too.
+Short breaks or longer are available all year round in our cottages located throughout the Estate, or Achnacriche B&B. Our selection offers something for everyone.

 Drimnin House is available for family holidays and special occasions such as weddings, vow renewals, christenings, corporate activities, country pursuits and film sets.